sensu/sensu-docs/content/sensu-core/1.1/reference/filters.md

 ### Example filter attribute eval token

-The following is an example Sensu [filter definition][2], which is using a token (`:::check.occurrences|60:::`) as a secondary attribute in the Ruby eval expression.
-The token will be replaced by the [check definition attribute][6] named `occurrences` if it is defined, otherwise it will use the fallback value of `60`.
+The following is an example Sensu [filter definition][2], which is using a token (`:::client.environent|known:::`) as a secondary attribute in the Ruby eval expression.
+The token will be replaced by the [custom client definition attribute][5] named `environment` if it is defined, otherwise it will use the fallback value of `unknown`.

 {{< highlight json >}}
 {
   "filters": {
-    "occurrences": {
+    "pre_prod": {
       "negate": true,
       "attributes": {
-        "occurrences": "eval: value > :::check.occurrences|60:::"
+        "client": {
-      }
+          "environment": "eval: ['qa','staging','test'].include? :::client.environment|unknown:::"
       }
     }
   }
-{{< /highlight >}}
+}{{< /highlight >}}

-This example would be useful for filtering events that don't exceed a minimum number of `occurrences` as configured in the check definition.
+This filter will drop any events where the client environment attribute value matches "qa", "staging", or "test".
+All events from any clients that have an `environment` attribute not in the array (e.g., "prod") will be allowed through.
+Likewise, clients that do not have the `environment` defined will fall back to a value of `unknown` and will also be allowed through.

 ### Filter attribute eval token specification